hive-engine/steemsmartcontracts-wiki/Add-actions-to-my-Smart-Contract.md

 }
 ```

-The "create" action is a reserved action, it is triggered only once during the whole life of the Smart Contract and this happens when the Smart Contract is deployed.
-This is the only place where you can initialize the storage for your Smart Contract for example.
+The "create" action is a reserved action that is triggered only once during the whole life of the Smart Contract, and this happens when the Smart Contract is deployed.
+This is the only place where you can initialize the storage for your Smart Contract.
+For example:

 ```js
 actions.create = function (payload) {